Songonge/Power-BI-Projects/Flight Delays and Cancelation Analysis/Flight_Delays_Analysis.md

      * `If CANCELED equals 1 Then Canceled`
      * `Else If DEPARURE_DALAY is greater than 0 Then Delayed`
      * `Else On-Time`
    * The column named *CANCELLATION_REASON* was used to create another table.
-This table, named *cancellation_codes* was designed with two columns and 5 columns including headers and defined as follows:
+This table, named *cancellation_codes*, was designed with two columns and 5 columns, including headers, and defined as follows:
      * *CANCELLATION_REASON*: Reason the flight was canceled
      * *CANCELLATION_DESCRIPTION*: Description for flight cancellation
    * Overall, the flights' table was transformed into 10 columns.

 ## Step 2: Building a Relational Model Between Tables
 To complete this step, 1 to many relationships were created between the four tables.
-* The IATA_CODE column from the airlines' table connected to the AIRLINE column in the flights' table
+* The IATA_CODE column from the airlines' table is connected to the AIRLINE column in the flights' table
 * The CANCELLATION_REASON column from the airlines cancellation_codes table to the CANCELLATION_REASON column in the flights table
 * The IATA_CODE column from the airports table connected to the ORIGIN_AIRPORT column in the flights table The following figure shows the relationships created.